Kiki0x/Auto-Adept/README.md

 # AutoAdept 🚗🤖

-AutoAdept is an AI-powered digital car showroom and recommendation mentor.
-Built with Flask, Vanilla JavaScript, and the Google Gemini API, it transforms the traditional car-buying research phase into a conversational, context-aware experience.
+An AI-powered digital car showroom and recommendation mentor.
+Built with Python, Flask, Vanilla JS, and the Google Gemini API, it transforms the traditional car-buying research phase into a conversational, context-aware experience.

 ## ✨ Features
 * **Zero-Latency Dynamic Filtering:** Instantly filter a database of 1,200+ vehicles by budget, body type, fuel, and seating capacity without page reloads.